Validating Prior-informed Fisher-matrix Analyses against GWTC Data: Analysis

 The standard Bayesian analysis estimates the signal parameters, employing Markov Chain Monte Carlo (MCMC) or Nested Sampling algorithms to explore the parameter space and efficiently sample the posterior.

-In the Fisher matrix context, the likelihood is assumed to be well approximated by a multidimensional Gaussian.
-This technique offers a quick and analytic way to estimate the covariance matrix of parameters without offering a straightforward way to take into account prior information.
+In the Fisher matrix approximation, the likelihood is assumed to be a multidimensional Gaussian.
+This technique offers a quick and analytic way to estimate the covariance matrix of parameters without offering a straightforward way to consider prior information.

-In the following, we will briefly review the Fisher matrix formalism and then show how to enhance a standard Fisher matrix analysis in post-processing by incorporating physically motivated priors into the posterior samples.
-To this scope, we will use the \texttt{GWFish} \citep{DupletsaHarms2023} Fisher matrix software and implement a sampling procedure to obtain prior-informed posteriors.
+In the following, we will briefly review the Fisher matrix formalism \citep{Vallisneri:2007ev} and then show how to enhance a standard Fisher matrix analysis in post-processing by incorporating physically motivated priors into the posterior samples.
+To this scope, we will use the \texttt{GWFish} \citep{Dupletsa:2022scg} Fisher matrix software and implement a sampling procedure to obtain posteriors, which can include both non-Gaussian and non-uniform priors.